You have been talking to a friend and you mentioned sudoku, of which you are expert in.

 Eventually, you manage to have your friend sit next to you with an easy grid you found online.

 Tip: pick a nice and easy sudoku!
-There’s plenty of grids available, so print out a simmetrical one.
+There’s plenty of grids available, so print out a symmetrical one.
 They are aesthetically pleasing and appealing.

-Give him pencil and rubber: he is controlling the game.
+Give him a pencil and eraser: he is controlling the game.
 Use your own pencil to point at cells while explaining, but let him do the dirty work.